 These whitewashed apartments overlook a lagoon pool and a smaller, children’s pool.
 There’s a buffet restaurant, and a cocktail bar that’s known for its regular happy hours.

 The apartments are set into the hillside, overlooking the sea.
 It’s a 10-minute walk to the nearest beach, and to Puerto Rico’s shops, restaurants and bars.

 Facilities ► View all

 The sun terrace edges the pool and it's got plenty of space for topping up your tan with sunbeds and parasols dotted around.

 You'll find breakfast, lunch and dinner are served in the buffet restaurant.
 A la carte and international menus are also on offer.
-There are three themed dinners each week and barbecue evenings twice a week.
+There are two themed dinners each week and barbecue evenings twice a week, too.
 Paella is served at lunch on Sundays.

 Soft pastels and large floor to ceiling windows give these 1-bedroom apartments a bright and airy feel.
 There's a lounge, kitchenette, satellite TV and air-conditioning.
 There's also a terrace offering outside space.
 These apartments sleep 4 with 1 extra bed and 1 child bed in the lounge.

 Nice family hotel/holiday.